Jedzia/SD_RTC-Shield/Software/Try02CMake/blinky/README.md

 - Configure the CMake build system

+        $ cmake -DCMAKE_TOOLCHAIN_FILE=../arm-none-eabi.cmake ..
+        or
         $ cmake -DCMAKE_TOOLCHAIN_FILE=../arm-none-eabi.cmake .. -G"MinGW Makefiles"

 - Build the platform libopencm3 library

         $ make libopencm3
-        or in the libopencm3 a
+        or in the libopencm3 directory a
         $ make -j

 - Build your project with

         $ make

+- Get info about available targets with

+        $ make help

 - Then upload it via OpenOCD (flash) or st-flash (upload)